Héroes del Silencio: Albums and tours

 In 1988 Héroes recorded their first full-length album.
 El Mar No Cesa was a limited edition and all copies (30,000) were sold.
 The album was more pop-oriented than the band had originally wished, which made them perform live in a slightly more aggressive way so as to show the real potential of the band.
 A limited live album En Directo was later released capturing the energy of their concerts.
 In 1990 they went into the studio once again to work with producer Phil Manzanera on their second album, Senderos de Traición.

-In 1990 Senderos de Traición was a successful second release for Heroes, "combining Celtic guitars [and] metal rhythms."
-The songs "Entre Dos Tierras" and "Maldito Duende" are still among the most popular of the band.
+In 1990 Senderos de Traición was a successful second release for Héroes, "combining Celtic guitars [and] metal rhythms."
+The songs "Entre Dos Tierras" and "Maldito Duende" are still among the band's most popular.
 The album was recorded in London, including English versions of "Entre Dos Tierras" and "Maldito Duende".
 It was decided though to not publish them.
-The tour for this album was called Senda like the song of the same name.
-It took the band to America and to various European countries including Germany and Belgium; winning several gold discs on their way.
+The tour for this album was called Senda after the song of the same name.
+It took the band to the Americas and to various European countries including Germany and Belgium, winning several gold discs on the way.
 According to Bunbury, the tour represented the golden times of the band.
 The live album Senda '91 was produced on this tour.
-When the band gave a concert in Mexico, they met Alan Boguslavsky who would later join the band.
-Senderos de Traición stayed in the album charts of countries like Spain, Switzerland and Germany.
+When the band played a concert in Mexico, they met Alan Boguslavsky, who would later join the band.
+Senderos de Traición stayed on the album charts of countries like Spain, Switzerland and Germany.